Panasonic G1 vs Sony A7R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G1 and Sony Alpha A7R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G1 does not offer wifi capability.
+In contrast, the G1 does not provide wifi capability.

 So what is the bottom line?
 Is the Panasonic G1 better than the Sony A7R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.